Italy's political tensions weigh down European shares

 The three banks are still up 25-30 percent since early July,

-the index's daily average volume of the past 90 days, making it
+just 45 percent of the index's daily average volume of the past

+90 days with less than one hour to go in the session.

 Despite their recent outperformance, Italian stocks are